oscarvanderheide/BlochSimulators.jl/docs/src/signal.md

 coil_sensitivities = map(SVector{2}, vec(coil₁), vec(coil₂))
 ````

-Now simulate the signal for the sequence, trajectory, phantom and coils on GPU
+Now we want to simulate the signal for the sequence, trajectory, phantom and coils on GPU

 ````julia
 resource = CUDALibs()